ekleinod/Mainav/README.md

 # Mainav

 **NB!** - Readme needs updating, basic info given.
 Be noted that this project is still in it's early phase.
+This is my very first Ruby project.

 Simple nesting navigation tag for Jekyll.